Wisemonk Team

 1. Access to the world's deepest tech talent pool

-India produces over 1.5 million engineering graduates every year.
-The country's robust education system feeds a diverse talent pool in AI, data science, cloud computing, and cybersecurity.
+India produces about 2.5 million STEM graduates every year, feeding a talent pool that runs deep in AI, data science, cloud, and cybersecurity.

 If you're looking to tap into this talent, our guide on how to hire employees in India walks you through the process.

-Operating a GCC in India delivers 30-60% substantial cost savings compared to the US or Europe.
+Operating a GCC in India delivers 40 to 60% total cost savings compared with the US or Europe.

 But cost efficiency remains just the starting point.
 GCCs now create tangible business value through innovation and product development, with projected revenue generation expected to cross $100 billion by 2030.